jotd666/karatechamp500/README.md

 - add ATTACK_* enums in move headers (info.json files for attacks)

+- understand what means code in ABFF computer blocks attack and checks opponent status with strange tables

 bugs:

 - player hit (F8) => animation stops (reworked frozen controls for A.I. broke it)